fultonj/antelope/docs/standard.md

             [libvirt]
             virt_type = qemu
 ```
 and then run `oc apply -f dataplane.yaml`.
-You should see new ansible
+You should see new Ansible
 jobs run via `oc get pods -w | grep edpm`.
 Then you can inspect your
 compute node to see if it got the configuration change.